astrobenji/GeoGals/README.md

  * Fit geostatistical models to galaxy data that account for a spatially-varying mean, as well as small-scale fluctuations.
  * Use kriging to predict values of random fields at observed/unobserved locations.

 The best way to get started with this package is to head over to the [tutorials](https://github.com/astrobenji/GeoGals/tree/main/docs/tutorials).
-For support, please do not hesitate to contact Benji Metha (methab ((at)) student.unimelb.edu.au).
+Further documentation is available on [readthedocs](https://geogals.readthedocs.io/).
+For additional support, please do not hesitate to contact Benji Metha (methab ((at)) student.unimelb.edu.au).

 ### Additional references